Keep in Touch

 Madagascar perfectly illustrates why Seacology focuses on islands.
 On this isolated island, thousands of species evolved that exist nowhere else; if they are lost there, they are lost to the world forever.
 Many of them, sadly, have already been lost.
 Many Malagasy people are very poor, and in desperation turn to poaching, logging, mining, and slash-and-burn agriculture.

 This project will conserve three tracts, totaling more than a thousand acres, of dry spiny forest.
 Over 80% of the island’s spiny forest has already been cut, primarily for charcoal production.
-These new protected areas could not be used or exploited, which would protect the habitat of many threatened or endangered species.
+These new protected areas cannot be used or exploited, which will protect the habitat of many threatened or endangered species.
 One is the once-abundant radiated tortoise.
 Its population has plummeted because of poaching and habitat destruction; given current trends, the species could be extinct in the wild within 20 years.
 Similarly, the population of a critically endangered lemur called the Verreaux’s sifaka is estimated to have declined by more than 80% in 30 years.
 The forest is also home to spider tortoises, ring-tailed lemurs, chameleons, and several species of rosewood—all endangered.

 - +